aarcro/helga-versionone/README.md

 (albeit, an unofficial distribution of it), and that SDK relies upon elementree which is unavailable through verified/local PyPI sources.

+On py26 you'll need to pip install ordereddict

 Settings to Add
 ---------------